 Daniel says he likes to schedule a specific time each week to work on administrative tasks.

-“Canopy’s software also goes a long way towards helping you stay on top of your billings,” he says.
+“Canopy’s accounting software also goes a long way towards helping you stay on top of your billings,” he says.

 Lastly, when you develop your pricing model, Gabrielle Luoma, CPA, CGMA recommends that you consider value-based pricing.